Breach Intelligence

 Breach intelligence is more than just scanning the dark web for your company’s name.

-Integrating breach intelligence into your security defenses allows you to not only respond effectively to incidents but also prevent them from happening in the first place.
+Using Breach Intelligence allows you to not only respond effectively, but also prevent attacks from happening in the first place.